MFlisar/Lumberjack/README.md

 This is what the demo setup will print out (to your file, to the notification, to console, to the overlay).
 It has pretty printing enabled and prints first 5 values of an array automatically.
 It as well prints caller class and group combined as tag.
 The demo shows that

 * arrays are printed automatically
-* custom classes are automatically formatter to the custom formatter you have registered, no matter if the classes are printed inside an array or as a simple value
+* custom classes are automatically formatted with the custom formatter you have registered, no matter if the classes are printed inside an array or as a simple value
 * caller class, tags and groups are printed

 *Example log*